YousefAlaaAli/Gradient-descent/README.md

 ## 📁 Dataset

-The dataset used is [`Student_Performance.csv`](https://www.kaggle.com/datasets/nikhil7280/student-performance-multiple-linear-regression), which contains 10,000 rows and the following columns:
+The dataset used is [`Student Performance`](https://www.kaggle.com/datasets/nikhil7280/student-performance-multiple-linear-regression), which contains 10,000 rows and the following columns:

 - `Hours Studied`
 - `Previous Scores`